 - Communication and Collaboration is still an important part of the new framework.
 However, now people within an organization need to participate in digital teams, share projects, tasks, calendars, tools & media.
 They need to work effectively across cultural, social and language barriers, while learning to share openly across networks as appropriate.
 This changes the skill to one of Highly Adaptive Collaboration.

 - Problem-Solving is the backbone of all employee work.
 Technology allows individuals to use data in figuring out answers to problems.
 It also means problems get more complicated with the increase in information.
 Employees will need to solve increasingly complex problems using research, analytics, rapid prototyping and feedback.
 They will have to pivot to incorporate environmental changes and organizations will need to continually build an agile environment to achieve the best solution.
 This skill evolves to one of Complex Problem-Solving.

 - Safety was originally geared towards keeping your private information safe, while ensuring the safety of other peoples’ personal information.
 With the proliferation of so many online sites – both social sites and shared sites, it is critical that employees understand their own digital footprint.
-They need to be able to be proficient at identity management across both individuals and organizations.
+In the nonprofit sector, work with vulnerable populations means safety and security of those individuals is a moral imperative.
 They also need to identify secure sites, as well as the benefits and risks of giving information across devices and different sites thru software.
-Developing a positive online identity, and building a digital reputation, while being safe leads to a skill around Social Responsibility.
+Developing a positive online identity, and building a digital reputation, while being safe leads to a skill around Digital Responsibility.

-- Entrepreneurial Spirit is a new addition to the skills framework.
-It is a little less tangible, but an important part of a skill set.
+- Entrepreneurial Spirit is an important part of a digital skill set.
 It involves a fail-fast attitude, and a feeling of ownership.
 Employees can look at old problems or processes with new eyes.
-They are open, co-creators with a laser focus on users and customers, and an agile way of working within an organization.
+They challenge old ways of working and are open, co-creators with a laser focus on users and customers, and an agile way of working within an organization.